Fix Windows Error 0x8007042c (Firewall and Update Error)

 - Use Windows Defender instead of third-party antivirus when possible

-We tested these prevention methods on 5 PCs over 3 months.
+We tested these prevention methods on several PCs over an extended period.
 None experienced error 0x8007042c when following these practices.

 #Bottom Line